Alignak-monitoring/alignak/doc/source/09_architecture/advanced-features.rst

 Mixed Architecture (poller GNU/Linux and Windows or LAN/DMZ)
 =============================================================

 There can be as many pollers as you want.
-And Shinken runs under a lot of systems, like GNU/Linux and Windows.
+And Alignak runs under a lot of systems, like GNU/Linux and Windows.
 It could be useful to make windows hosts checks by a windows pollers (by a server IN the domain), and all the others by a GNU/Linux one.

 And in fact you can, and again it's quite easy :)
 All pollers connect to all schedulers, so we must have a way to distinguish 'windows' checks from 'gnu/linux' ones.